-2. Local Education Agency

-- i.
-When a preschool age child is enrolled in a certified developmental day facility or any special needs services, the local purchasing agency pays the appropriate rate which is indicated on the Approval Notice.
+- 3. Local Education Agency - i.
+When a preschool age child is enrolled in a Certified Developmental Day (CDDC) facility or any special needs services, the DSS/LPA pays the appropriate rate which is indicated on the Approval Notice.
 The child's approved plan of care determines the portion of the day for which payment will be made. - ii.
-When a school-age child is placed by the local education agency (LEA) in a certified developmental day facility, the LEA pays the center for basic education and related services for the school portion of the day for that child.
-The DSS/LPA cannot use subsidy funds to pay for the hours that the school operates.

-iii.
-If the child needs before and/or after-school care and the certified developmental day program offers childcare, the DSS/LPA may pay a part-time rate for that service (before and/or after-school).
+When a school-age child is placed by the local education agency (LEA) in a CDDC facility, the LEA pays the center for basic education and related services for the school portion of the day for that child.
+The DSS/LPA cannot use subsidy funds to pay for the hours that the school operates. - iii.
+If the child needs before and/or after-school care and the CDDC program offers child care, the DSS/LPA may pay a part-time rate for that service (before and/or after-school).
 In order to pay for before and/or after-school care, the DSS/LPA must determine what the school hours are, what hours are for before and/or after-school care, and if private paying parents are charged for that time.
-Payment will be based on the part-time rate (as stated above) for before and/or after-school care.
+Payment will be based on the parttime rate (as stated above) for before and/or after-school care.

-The DSS/LPA may also pay a full day rate for childcare provided to school-age children at a certified developmental day facility on public school holidays, teacher workdays, and during summer vacation, if care is needed.
+The DSS/LPA may also pay a full day rate for child care provided to school-age children at a certified developmental day facility on public school holidays, teacher workdays, and during summer vacation, if care is needed.
 The payment to the facility/provider is reduced by the parental fee.

-Refer to Chapter 17: Payment Rates for information regarding payments to certified developmental day centers.
+Refer to Chapter 17: Payment Rates for information regarding payments to Certified Developmental Day Centers.